YATHESHT-YADAV/Machine-Learning-Projects/README.md

 Project 3 - Basic time series forecasting.Persistence model developed from scratch for the Shampoo Sales problem.
 Naive forecast.

+Project 4 - Building a basic Decision tree model on the melbourne housing data to predict new house prices.
+Calculating the MAE, reducing it by splitting the data into train test split,comabting overfitting and underfitting specifying max leaf nodes and the building a ranodm forest model on the same data to reduce the MAE evon more.

 Steps breakdown: